 Webseite Institute for Machine Elements and Systems Engineering

-The Institute for Machine Elements and Systems Engineering researches the basic structural and tribological behavior of machine elements and maps this in experimentally validated model descriptions.
-These model descriptions are used to analyze and design the functional, loss and noise behavior of overall technical systems with a focus on drive technology.
-The developed models also serve the research and development of methods of Model Based Systems Engineering as a central element of future industrial product development processes.
+The Institute of Machine Elements and System Development researches the fundamental structural and tribological behavior of machine elements and maps this into experimentally validated model descriptions.
+These model descriptions are used to analyze and design the functional, loss and noise behavior of entire technical systems with a focus on drive technology.
+The developed models also serve to research and develop methods of Model Based Systems Engineering (MBSE) as a central element of future industrial product development processes.

-- Interest in drive technology and interdisciplinary issues
+- Interest in system modeling and product development

 We look forward to your application by email: